Tillsten/skultrafast/README.rst

 Features
 --------
-The current releases centers around working with time-resolved spectra.
+The current releases centers around working with time-resolved spectra:

     * Publication ready plots with few lines.
     * Automatic dispersion correction.
     * Very fast exponential fitting, which can make use of your GPU.
+    * Modern error estimates of the fitting results via `lmfit <http://lmfit .github.io/lmfit-py/>`_.
     * Lifetime-density analyses using regularization regression.

+This package also tries its best to follow modern software practices.
+This includes version control using *git*, continues integration testing via travisCI and documented code.

 Users
 -----